meteor/guide/content/vue.md

 <h3 id="basic-example">Basic Example</h3>
 Making Vue SSR to work with Meteor is not more complex then for example with [Express](https://expressjs.com/).
 However instead of defining a wildcard route, Meteor uses its own [server-render](https://docs.meteor.com/packages/server-render.html) package that exposes an `onPageLoad` function.
-Every time a call is made to the serverside, this function is triggered.
+Every time a call is made to the server side, this function is triggered.
 This is where we should put our code like how its described on the [VueJS SSR Guide](https://ssr.vuejs.org/guide/#integrating-with-a-server).

 To add the packages, run: